PX4/PX4-Devguide/advanced-snapdragon.md

 QUALCOMM
 ```

-The P1 of the second line is key.
+If you see **H9550**, it means you have a P2 board!

+**Please ignore that it says -P1.**

-<aside class="note">P1 boards don't have a factory partition/image and therefore can't be restored to factory state.</aside>
+Presumably P1 boards don't have a factory partition/image and therefore can't be restored to factory state.